IRA Contribution Limits 2022 – 2023: What Changed?

 Traditional IRA & Roth IRA Contributions

-The contribution limit for 2023 remained at $6,000 per year for both Traditional and Roth IRAs.
-Catch up contributions will remain $1,000, so if you are over 50 you can contribute up to $7,000 a year.
-Traditional IRAs allow for tax-deductions upfront with deferred taxes— meaning you don’t pay taxes until the money comes out of the account.
+The contribution limit for 2024 increased to $7,000 from the 2023 limit of $6,500 for Traditional and Roth IRAs.
+Catch-up contributions will remain $1,000, so if you are over 50 you can contribute up to $7,500 for 2023 and $8,000 for 2024.
+Traditional IRAs allow for tax deductions upfront with deferred taxes— meaning you don’t pay taxes until the money comes out of the account.
 But the IRS wants those taxes eventually, so you’ll pay these when you take distributions at retirement.

 SEP IRA Contribution Limits